justliam42/MSOE-notes/Classes/CPE 1500/Weeks 9, 10, 11 - Synchronous finite state machines, alternate state machine encodings.md

 - n-bit gray code
 	- one bit changes at a time
 	- start with columns
-	- first column is 01 then mirrored
+	- first column is 01 then mirrored down
+	- second column is 0011 then mirrored down etc.
+	- so each is n 0s and n 1s
 - n-bit one hot
+	-